The BFD | Today in Rock History

 Today in Rock History:

-Born today in 1938, songwriter, singer, guitarist and pioneer rock artist Dale Hawkins.

-Born today in 1945, Ron Dante (Carmine Granito) singer with the 1960’s cartoon band The Archies.

-Born today in 1947 Donna Godchaux (Donna Thatcher) singer with The Grateful Dead.
+Born today in 1951, Jimmy “Jimi” Jamison singer and songwriter with Survivor.

-Born today in 1948, David Marks singer, songwriter and guitarist with The Beach Boys.
+Born today in 1959, Edwyn Collins singer, songwriter and multi-instrumentalist with Orange Juice and solo.

 Please feel free to share this article to a social media platform of your choice.
 Help keep rock alive!